brunoluiz/jornada/README.md

 ## Usage

-**ℹ️ Be aware that, by default, the data will be always anonymised.
-Even if the client sends user data, the server will not save any PII (personal identifiable information).This includes user ids, names and e-mails.
-If your application grants permission to gather certain personal data, run the application with --non-anonymised-mode.**
+**⚠️ Be aware that, by default, the data will be always anonymised.
+Even if the client sends user data, the server will not save any PII (personal identifiable information).
+This includes user ids, names and e-mails.
+If your application is granted to gather certain personal data, run the application with `--non-anonymised-mode` flag.**

 ### Server